Skip to content

 Why AES-256-GCM on a post-quantum chain?

 AES-256-GCM is post-quantum safe per NIST SP 800-208 (Cat 5).
-Grover's algorithm halves symmetric security, so AES-256 → 128-bit quantum security, which is still infeasible.
-ML-DSA / ML-KEM are wrong tools for password-based file encryption (they target asymmetric signatures / key exchange).
-For a future "encrypted wallet handoff" between two on-chain ML-KEM keys, see the roadmap.
+Grover's algorithm halves symmetric security, so AES-256 yields 128-bit quantum security, which remains infeasible to break.
+ML-DSA and ML-KEM are the wrong tools for password-based file encryption (they target asymmetric signatures and key exchange).

 Errors